jehboyes/finance_manager/docs/source/powerapp_guide.rst

 .. warning::
     When editing data in the PowerApp, please be aware that data is edited in real time, and that the App may take a few seconds to write your changes.
-This can mean that if you change something and do not wiat for the PowerApp 'pips' at the top of the screen to end, then subsequent changes on the same screen may be lost.
+This can mean that if you change something and do not wait for the PowerApp 'pips' at the top of the screen to end, then subsequent changes on the same screen may be lost.

 .. note::
     Several screens allow the user to detail income or expenditure by period (financial month).
 Though it is not mandatory to do so for the purposes of overall financial monitoring,